mikeroyal/Game-Development-Guide/README.md

 [Superpowers](http://superpowers-html5.com/) is a downloadable HTML5 app for real-time collaborative projects .
 You can use it solo like a regular offline game maker, or setup a password and let friends join in on your project through their Web browser.

 [URHO3D](https://urho3d.github.io/) is a free lightweight, cross-platform 2D and 3D game engine implemented in C++ and released under the MIT license.
 Greatly inspired by OGRE and Horde3D.

+[Vivox](https://www.vivox.com/) is a voice & text chat platform that's trusted by the world's biggest gaming brands and titles such as Fortnite, PUBG, League of Legends, and Rainbow Six Siege.

+[HGIG](https://www.hgig.org/) is a volunteer group of companies from the game and TV display industries that meet to specify and make available for the public guidelines to improve consumer gaming experiences in HDR.